Profit Shifting of Multinational Corporations Worldwide: Appendix

-The third limitation concerns the lack of reporting by some countries, including Germany, Spain and the United Kingdom, which excludes MNCs headquartered in those countries from the sample---but we do have the operations in those countries of MNCs headquartered in reporting countries.
+The third limitation concerns the lack of reporting by some countries, including Russia, which excludes MNCs headquartered in those countries from the sample---but we do have the operations in those countries of MNCs headquartered in reporting countries.
 This limitation is partially addressed in the previous step, where financial information for all pairs of countries is estimated, even for non-reporting countries.
 However, the information on domestic activities of MNCs is important, especially for large countries.
-This is addressed by estimating the number of domestic employees and revenue for all non-reporting countries.
-We do so by using a linear model based on the number of expected companies in each country, its GDP, population, the average ETRs and the total consolidated banking claims on an immediate counterparty basis (Table B4 of the BIS data) (R-square 0.97, 0.98 respectively for employees and sales; see also Figures \ref{fig:domestic_gdp} and \ref{fig:orbis_vs_domestic}).
+This is addressed by estimating the number of domestic employees, revenue and tangible assets for all non-reporting countries.
+We do so by using a linear model based on the number of expected companies in each country, its GDP, population, the average ETRs and the total consolidated banking claims on an immediate counterparty basis (Table B4 of the BIS data) (R-square 0.97, 0.93 and 0.88 respectively; see also Figures \ref{fig:domestic_gdp} and \ref{fig:orbis_vs_domestic}).

 Importantly, in the logarithmic model, we only use the fixes to the second and third limitations to redistribute profits back to the home countries, but not to calculate profit shifted.
 We do this since we do not have accurate estimates of ETR for MNCs of non-reporting countries.
-Instead, we divide the total profit shifted by the share of GDP of the countries of the sample (49\%).
-This is a similar figure to the available economic activity estimated in the CBCR data using the fixes to the second and third limitation (45\%).
-Using the GDP in the logarithmic model may be a conservative strategy, since we are assuming that the MNCs of non-reporting countries (the Cayman Islands, the British Virgin Islands and Ireland) are similar to those of reporting countries.
+Instead, we divide the total profit shifted by the share of GDP of the countries of the sample (83\%).
+This is a similar figure to the available economic activity estimated in the CBCR data using the fixes to the second and third limitation (94\%).
+Using the GDP in the logarithmic model may be a conservative strategy, since we are assuming that the MNCs of non-reporting countries (e.g., the Cayman Islands, the British Virgin Islands) are similar to those of reporting countries.

 Finally, we assess our results’ sensitivity to the estimation of missing information.
 To do so, we train the models 1,000 times using bootstrapped samples of the data (i.e. the gradient boosting ensemble to address the second limitation and the linear regression to address the third limitation) and record the impact in our results.
 Since the sampling randomly removes information, samples without important dyads (e.g. USA-Netherlands, or China–Hong Kong) will be more affected.
 This thus offers a conservative strategy that allows us to partially understand how our results depend on methodological choices.
 In the end, we use median values as our preferred point estimates.